 2.2.9.
 Fertilizer Application

-The fertilizer application was based on the rate recommended based on the results of the soil analysis particularly NPK and soil pH.
+The fertilizer application was based on the recommended rate derived from the results of the soil analysis particularly NPK and soil pH.
 The basic application of fertilizer was implemented before planting.
 After 25 to 30 days of planting, the side dressing application of fertilizer was done.
 Fertilizer materials were covered immediately by shallow hilling up.

 2.2.10.
 Sowing of Seeds